matter-labs/zksync-web-era-docs/docs/api/hardhat/migrating-to-zksync.md

 # Migration guide

-This guide shows you how to migrate an existing hardhat project to zkSync Era.
+This guide shows you how to migrate an existing Hardhat project to zkSync Era.
 ## Overview

 zkSync Era offers [multiple hardhat plugins](./plugins.md) with different features but in this guide, we are focused on only the required few needed to migrate your project to zkSync Era.